wp-plugins/gwolle-gb/readme.txt

 1. Frontend view of the list of guestbook entries.
 On top the button that will show the form when clicked.
 Then pagination.
 Then the list of entries.
 2. Dashboard widget with new and unchecked entries.
 3. Main page with the overview panel, so that you easily can see what's the overall status.
 2. List of guestbook entries.
-Notice the icons displaying the status of an entry (Can be turned off in the settings panel).
+The icons display the status of an entry.
 3. The editor for a single entry.
 The Actions are using AJAX.
 There is a log of each entry what happened to this entry.
-4. Settings panel, showing version 1.1.4.
+4. Settings panel.
 This is the first tab where you can select which parts of the form to show and use.

 == Changelog ==

+= 1.3.3 =
+* 2015-05-08
+* Only check for double entry if the content is mandatory.
+* Only offer to export when there are entries.
+* When login required, show login form.
+* Also show the register link then.
+* Update ru_RU.

+= 1.3.2 =
+* 2015-04-20
+* PageNum is always an int.
+* Add sk_SK (Slovenian) (Thanks Marcel Klacan).

+= 1.3.1 =
+* 2015-04-08
+* Explain interaction between limiting words and linebreaks.
+* Make notices (messages) dismissible in WP 4.2.
+* Import from post, or just all comments.
+* Only show pages and posts with comments on import page.
+* Use get_comments everywhere, also for counting, for consistency.
+* Really sanitize everywhere.
+* Use htmlspecialchars instead of htmlentities.
+* Use esc_attr_e for attributes.
+* Add it_IT (thanks Mariachiara Corradini).
+* Update pot, nl_NL.

+= 1.3.0 =
+* 2015-04-02
+* Place div around list of entries.
+* Update bg_BG, fr_FR.

+= 1.2.9 =
+* 2015-03-28
+* Sanitize output for notification email.
+* Remove "hours" from the entries list.
+Nobody likes it.
+* Update bg_BG, ru_RU.

 = 1.2.8 =
 * 2015-03-25